rudionrails/quarry.nvim/README.md

 ### What quarry.nvim will do for you

-- Composable LSP configuration that is split into multiple files (best with lazy.nvim)
+- Composable LSP configuration
-- Lazily install LSP the first time you open a relevant file to keep your Neovim startup blazingly fast
+- Lazy LSP installation only when required to keep your Neovim blazingly fast
-- Install additional tools without fuzz, ex.
+- Additional tool installation without fuzz, ex.
 DAP, linter, formatter (⚠️ configuration of those is still with you)
-- Configures minimal LSP capabilities and server setup, which can all be overwritten if needed
+- Configures minimal LSP capabilities and server setup

 ### What will quarry.nvim not do for you